shinyquagsire23/monado/doc/howto-release.md

 ## Do gitlab release

-The Gitlab UI has a friendly interface, just follow the guide there.
+The Gitlab UI has a friendly interface, follow the guide there.